SebastianVomMeer/node-build-script/README.md

 =================

 A simple build script for Coffeescript-based Node applications.
-It supports file change monitoring to trigger real-time deployment, test execution and web server (re-)starting.
+It supports file change monitoring to trigger real-time deployment, test execution and server (re-)starting.

 Usage
 -----